Self-care and procrastination: recognizing the difference

 Be completely honest to yourself about your needs and motivations.
 Determine what self-care looks like to you.
 And be kind to yourself when you’ve fallen off the wagon.

 If you can still use some help, whether that’s in breaking down your goals or having someone to be accountable to, just contact me!
 As a writing coach I specialize in helping people achieve their writing goals.
-You can schedule your first free coaching session here.
+If you could use some support, just schedule your first free coaching session here.